tntmod54321/freeEGS-discord-bot/README.md

 # freeEGS discord bot
- > Ping a role with a discord bot when games are free on epic games store
+ > Ping a role with a discord bot when games are free on the epic games store

 # Usage
  Requires Python 3.8 or above (discord.py v2)